-Given the time-critical nature of severe sepsis and septic shock, when sepsis is suspected on clinical grounds it is usually best to initiate sepsis investigations and treatment, including administering antibiotics and fluid resuscitation.
+Given the time-critical nature of severe sepsis and septic shock, when sepsis is suspected on clinical grounds it is usually best to initiate sepsis investigations and treatment together, including administering antibiotics and fluid resuscitation.
 These should continue until sepsis has been excluded.

 Progression to organ failure and shock is often very rapid, so early recognition and treatment is crucial.

 Other treatments are primarily supportive, and should be delivered according to internationally recognized consensus-based guidelines.

 Sepsis is a clinical syndrome resulting from a dysregulated immune response to infection.
 It is characterized by derangements in multiple pathobiologic processes, which may lead to widespread tissue injury.
 It encompasses a clinical spectrum of severity including severe sepsis, septic shock, and multiorgan failure.
 Sepsis is a leading cause of morbidity and mortality in children worldwide.